 How do people, things, and ideas get from place to place in the neighborhood-by road, trail, railroad, waterway?
 What kinds of vehicles are used?
 Where are they going?
 Blocks, small wheel toys, and materials such as sand or water allow children to play with geography.

-like maps, a sturdy compass, and measuring devices.
+Maps, a sturdy compass, and measuring devices are useful for young children.
 They won’t fully understand these tools yet, but they can begin to learn their uses.
-Some teachers mount a laminated map on a tabletop.
-They show how the map represents rivers, mountains, towns, and highways.
+Display a laminated map on a tabletop.
+Use it to show how the map represents rivers, mountains, towns, and highways.
 Children might want to trace the map, copy it, or just take a look.

 Read picture books with geographic themes.